|

 cell walls and releasing all the nutrients into a solution that your body

 sucks up like a sponge.
-CAROTENE NOTES It takes me about eight

-large carrots to make an 8 ounce glass of carrot juice using an inexpensive
+large carrots to make an 8 ounce glass of carrot juice using

-centrifical juice extractor.
+an inexpensive centrifugal juice extractor.
 (The yield from a

 quality masticating juicer is higher.)
 Since considerable pulp is